 "Right now, we have six small rooms for use, but after renovations, we will have combined them to make three medium-sized rooms," Bajus said.
 "One room will be a smart room.
-It will have all the new technology that can only be found in classrooms at Marshall now.
-In the past, people had to rent the equipment from the school, but now we will have our own for use."
+It will have all the new technology that can only be found in classthe past, people had to rent the equipment from the school, but now we will have our own for use."
 A boardroom with video conferencing capabilities will be designed for employers who need to communicate with people around the country or world.
 The third room will have an entire wall that works as a dry erase board.
 Sipe said all renovations will be completed by September 2013.